 Types of Leaves Independent Statistics

-Paternity leave is granted to new fathers— husbands or partners of a pregnant woman, surrogate parent, or someone who adopted a child— to take care of their newborns without any worry.
+Paternity leave is granted to new fathers— husbands or partners of a pregnant woman, surrogate parents, or those who have adopted a child— to take care of their newborns during the crucial early stages of life.

-Losing a loved one is an unavoidable situation and in such events, employees take sudden leave.
-As HR, you need to have a bereavement leave policy that provides the employee with the time to grieve their loss, manage any responsibilities they may have due to the death, and allow them to ask for a bereavement leave without any hassle.
+Losing a loved one is an unavoidable situation and in such events, employees will often take sudden leave regardless of policy.
+As HR, it pays to include a bereavement leave policy that provides employees with the time to grieve loss and manage responsibilities associated with death, without forcing them to draw down personal days.

-Most HRs give their employees 3 to 7 days as bereavement leave, depending on the closeness of the relative.
-If you aren’t sure how to create a bereavement leave policy, you can read our guide about it.
+Most HRs give employees 3 to 7 days of bereavement per year, often dependent on the closeness of the relative.
+If you aren’t sure how to create a bereavement leave policy, you can read our full guide here.

 Types of Leave Policy CTA-min